daniel-234/portfolio-website/README.md

 ## Getting Started

-To view the website, open the file index.html with your browser.
+To view the website, download a copy of the project to your local machine and open the file index.html with your browser.

 ## Built With